muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

   <content>
 ## Introduction

 The purpose of this project is to deploy a DropWizad application using AWS Elastic BeanStalk as a Docker image.

 ## Overview

-A simple Dropwizard application "dropwizad-app" was developed.
-This application is integrated with swagger.
+A simple Dropwizard application `dropwizad-app` integrated with swagger has been used for the deployment.
-Step by Step AWS environment configurations and Elastic BeanStalk deployment has been explained in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)
+Step by Step AWS environment configurations and Elastic BeanStalk deployment steps have been explained in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)

 ## Running The Application locally